Yale-BIDS-Chen-Lab/llm_memorization/README.md

 - Fine-tuning datasets.
 You can find these datasets through this [link](https://huggingface.co/datasets/axiong/pmc_llama_instructions).

 ## Dataset Processing
 We split each instance into two parts, let the first part  (top-𝑙 tokens) be the input and the second part be the groundtruth.
-Please refer to [Data_preprocess].
 - For example, for the clinical guidelines dataset, run:
 ```
 python guidelines_process_token.py --sample_size 4000 --input_length 50 --output_length 500 --seed 42 --output_file dataset/4k_sample_50.json